nastch2000/starter-academic/content/publication/schumacher2012vehicle/index.md

-abstract: During the last few years, vehicle-to-vehicle (V2V) wireless communication has become a key objective for enabling future cooperative safety applications, such as intersection colli- sion warning.
-In this paper, we present the results of a 5.9 GHz V2V performance measurement campaign at four different urban intersections under NLOS conditions using commercial off-the- shelf wireless interface cards which meet the 802.11p and ITS-
+abstract: During the last few years, vehicle-to-vehicle (V2V) wireless communication has become a key objective for enabling future cooperative safety applications, such as intersection collision warning.
+In this paper, we present the results of a 5.9 GHz
+V2V performance measurement campaign at four different urban intersections under NLOS conditions using commercial off-the- shelf wireless interface cards which meet the 802.11p and ITS-